baddstats/spatstat/README.md

 The current development version of `spatstat` is at the [GitHub repository spatstat/spatstat](https://github.com/spatstat/spatstat).

-## This is the EXPERIMENTAL 'umbrella' package
+## This is the transitional 'umbrella' package

-This is an EXPERIMENTAL package UNDER DEVELOPMENT.
+This is a transitional package UNDER DEVELOPMENT.

 This package contains almost no code from the original `spatstat` package.
 It contains only the documentation, vignettes, and introductory